ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 *  The number of successful authentications
 *  The counts of messages based on all messages received, even if their delivery is ultimately blocked by other filtering agents

+ProposedAddition:
+[[
+DMARC Aggregate Reports MUST contain two primary sections; one consisting of descriptive information and the other a set of IP-focused row-based data.
+Each report MUST contain data for only one Author Domain.
+A single report SHOULD contain data for one policy configuration.
+If multiple configurations were observed during a single reporting period, a reporting entity MAY choose to send multiple reports, otherwise the reporting entity SHOULD note only the final configuration observed during the period.
+See below for further information.

+The informative section MUST contain two sub-sections.
+One will be the metadata section which MUST contain the fields related to `org_name`, `email`, `report_id`, and `date_range`.
+Optional fields MAY include `extra_contact_info` and an `error` field.
+The `date_range` section which will note `begin` and `end` values as epoch timestamps.
+The other sub-section will be the `policy_published`, and record the policy configuration observed by the receiving system.
+Mandatory fields are `domain`, `p`, `sp`, `pct`.
+Optional fields are `fo`, `adkim`, `aspf`.

+Within the data section, the report will contain row(s) of data stating which IPs were seen to have delivered messages for the Author Domain to the receiving system.
+For each IP that is being reported, there will be a `record` element, which will then have each of a `row`, `identifiers`, and `auth_results` sub-element.
+Within the `row` element, there MUST be `source_ip` and `count`.
+There MUST also exist a `policy_evaluated`, with subelements of `disposition`, `dkim`, and `spf`.
+There MAY be an element for `reason`, meant to include any notes the reporter might want to include as to why the `disposition` policy does not match the `policy_published`, such as a Local Policy override (possible values listed in Appendex A).
+The `dkim` and `spf` elements MUST be the evaluated values as they relate to DMARC, not the values the receiver may have used when overriding the policy.
+Within the `identifiers` element, there MUST exist the data that was used to apply policy for the given IP.
+In most cases, this will be a `header_from` element, which will contain the 5322.From domain from the message.

+There MUST be an `auth_results` element within the 'record' element.
+This will contain the data related to authenticating the messages associated with this sending IP.
+The `dkim` subelement is optional as not all messages are signed, while there MUST be at least one `spf` subelement.
+These elements MUST have a `domain` that was used during validation, as well as `result`.
+Optionally, the `dkim` element MAY include a `selector` element that was observed during validation.
+For the `spf` element, the `result` element MUST contain a lower-case string where the value is one of none/neutral/pass/fail/softfail/temperror/permerror.
+The `dkim` result MUST contain a lower-case string where the value is one of none/pass/fail/policy/neutral/temperror/permerror.

+## Extensions

+There MAY be an optional section for extensions within the `feedback` element.
+The absence or existence of this section SHOULD NOT create an error when processing reports.
+This will be covered in more depth in another section.

+]]

 Note that Domain Owners or their agents may change the published DMARC policy for a domain or subdomain at any time.
 From a Mail